 However, the spores (oocytes) of the coccidia are resistance fighters: they survive nearly every adverse environmental influence, even cleansing and disinfection.
 Thereby, not only primary coccidial infections, but especially secondary bacterial infections lead to inflammations that destroy the epithelial cells of the intestinal wall – just like fire destroying the walls of the castle.
 The feed intake reduces, body tissue degrades and the intestinal integrity drops.

-Especially secondary infections like necrotic enteritis cause reduced weight gain, wet litter and poor uniformity, going along with impaired animal welfare and profit losses.
-Those primary and secondary infections affect not only the animal and the producer – the consumer is in danger as well: Due to translocation of bacteria like Clostridia or E. coli through the intestinal barrier into the body tissues, food safety is at risk.
-In order to strengthen, stabilize and enhance resilience of the intestine, our castle wall against primary and secondary infections it requires strong protection– in a natural way.
+Especially secondary infections like necrotic Enteritis can cause reduced weight gain, wet litter and poor uniformity, going along with impaired animal welfare and profit losses.
+Those primary and secondary infections not only affect the animal and the producer – the consumer is in danger as well: Due to translocation of bacteria like Clostridia or E. coli through the intestinal barrier into the body tissues, food safety is at risk.

 Your birds are happy when their gut is healthy – protection is better than cure